 Which Quality of Watercolours should I Buy?

-For beginners, student quality paints are the logical option.
-They are much more affordable than artist quality paints, and in recent years the purity of the colours and their permanency have been greatly improved.
+Student quality paints are more readily affordable than artist quality paints, and in recent years the purity of the colours and their permanency have been greatly improved.
 Indeed, many people couldn't even tell the difference between a work created with student quality paints and a work done with artists quality.

 Brands vary considerably between countries.
 If you're unsure of a brand name, ask the retailer for advice.
 Very cheap watercolour paints can be hit and miss regards quality, and can consequently be a false economy.